Code-Institute-Submissions/SnapCards/README.md

 }
 ````
 #### Player Name Input box Form
-Form element was used to GET the information and use it again in the below fuction
+Form element was used to GET the information and use it again in the below function
 ````
 <form action="name" method="get">
   <input type="text" name="playerName" id ="playerName" class="inputBox" required>